These museums in Singapore feature rare masterpieces, historical artefacts, thought-provoking paintings and cultural relics.

 4. Battlebox

-Located in the heart of the city at Fort Canning Hill, this unique museum takes the place of a former underground command centre used by the British in WWII.
-Get a snapshot of history while you explore the bunker.
+This unique museum is within the heart of the city at Fort Canning Hill.
+It takes the place of a former underground command centre used by the British in WWII, a historic event in Singapore’s history.
+As one of the top museums in Singapore, it’s visited by thousands of local and international tourists.
 There are 30-minute guided tours for you to get an authentic historical experience.
+You’ll get to enter the Battlebox and discover a maze of rooms and corridors with authentic wartime artefacts.

 Battlebox, Fort Canning Park, 2 Cox Terrace, Singapore 179622